 Copyright is just one form of intellectual property.
 It's not the same as trademark, which protects brand names, mottos, logos, and other source identifiers from being used by others for certain purposes.
 It is also different from patent law, which protects inventions.

 YouTube offers a separate removal process for videos which violate trademark or other laws.

 Just because you appear in a video, image, or audio recording does not mean you own the copyright to it.
-For example, if your friend filmed a conversation between the two of you, she would own the copyright to that video recording.
+For example, if your friend filmed a conversation between the two of you, they would own the copyright to that video recording.
 The words the two of you are speaking are not subject to copyright separately from the video itself, unless they were fixed in advance.